radian-software/straight.el/README.md

   byte-compilation of the init-file on successful startup, see [Radian].

+* The use of the find(1) command by `straight.el` may not be compatible with your platform's default version.
+You can install GNU find and customize the variable `straight-find-executable` to point to it.

 ## Developer manual

 This section tells you about all the interesting implementation